 Functions: Moonphase, power reserve

 Power reserve: 72 hours

-Case material: Stainless steel
+Case: Stainless steel

-Water resistance: 100 m
+Water resistance: 100 meters

 Strap: Stainless steel bracelet